One of the biggest concerns customers have when examining a new cloud-based contact centre solution is if it’s worth the investment.

 Measuring the ROI isn’t as difficult as you might think if you consider the key costs as well as the value it creates.

 The demands on your contact centre can fluctuate—on a daily basis, with seasonal variation, and with business changes over the medium term.
-But traditional on-premise contact centers means your costs are fixed.
+But traditional on-premise contact centres means your costs are fixed.

 For one of our global customers, their peak in demand was 40 per cent higher than average.
 When they built their contact centre, they designed it to cope with an extra 20 per cent, meaning that half their capacity went unused in an average month.